 The Communication Studies major also offers a concentration for those who want to pursue a more dedicated line of study in Mass Communication (MCM).
 The Mass Communication concentration seeks to produce culturally informed citizens with a high degree of media literacy who are thus well-equipped for service to the Kingdom in the creation and reception of mediated communication forms.
-The Communication Studies major operates four student managed publications that allow for hands on experience in a variety of contemporary media.
+The Communication Studies major operates five student managed publications that allow for hands on experience in a variety of contemporary media.
 EagleRadio is an online radio station.
 EagleProductions is a video production unit.
 The Talon is an online newspaper.
 The Forrester is the college yearbook.
+Eagle Social Media is the social media platform.